Trumpet vs Mermaid Dress - What's the Difference?

 A mermaid wedding dress is characterized by its fitted style, which hugs close to the bride’s body.
 Unlike A-line or ball gown wedding dresses , this style doesn’t flare out at the waist.
 Rather, it flares at or below the knee, creating a mermaid like “tail” that’s utterly elegant.
 This “tail” typically features some sort of alluring detail, such as ruffles, lace or beading.
 It also can feature any length of train.

-Some examples of popular Moonlight Bridal mermaid wedding gowns include Style H1282 (a lace low back wedding dress with sleeves), Style H1319 (a beaded mermaid gown with low back) and Style H1288 (a vintage tiered lace wedding dress).
+Some examples of popular Moonlight Bridal mermaid wedding gowns include Style H1444 (a crepe low back wedding dress with lace detailed train), Style J6780 (a sparkly checkered net wedding dress) and Style H1361A (a vintage tiered lace wedding dress).

 What is a Trumpet Dress?